 Cue Scentiva Disinfecting Wet Mopping Cloths in Pacific Breeze and Coconut.
 And, yes, we would definitely be doomed in a real Walking Dead situation.

 ARE CLOROX SCENTIVA MOPPING CLOTHS GOOD?

-Because there are several factors to consider when cleaning, even with the product itself, I decided to break this Clorox Scentiva Disinfecting Wet Mopping Cloths review down, step-by-step.
-I hope it helps!
+Because there are several factors to consider when cleaning, even with the product itself, I decided to break this Clorox Scentiva Disinfecting Wet Mopping Cloths review down, step-by-step for the following:

 As many people know by now, Scentiva has some great-smelling products that make the line a huge success and a big step-up from traditional (and even not-so-traditional) cleaners.